 I have two completed historical romance novels: A CREOLE IN CHARLESTON, which was completed in August 2011, and the sequel to CREOLE, which is entitles WHITE PILLARS.
 I am several chapters into writing another historical novel which will either be a third book about the same family, OR a stand-alone novel.
 Once I have three or four books out, I will submit these for publication.

-My first book to be published is TO LOVE AND PROTECT (Soul Mate Publishing) and is due to come out by late summer or early fall of 2012.
-I have completed and submitted a second novel (April 2012), and presently have three works in progress.
+My first book TO LOVE AND PROTECT (Soul Mate Publishing)was due to be released by late summer or early fall of 2012.
+However, due to many underlying circumstances, I eventually terminated my contract with SM and have now decided to try my luck at Indy publishing.
+I have completed a second novel and presently have three more works in progress.